How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

 - To play bucket drums, you use the center for deep kick-like notes and the rim as a snare.

 - Essential equipment includes a 4 or 5-gallon bucket, drumsticks (5A or 5B are recommended), and creative options like cymbals and using your feet.

 - Bucket drumming originated in New York in the 80s and has grown into a global street art phenomenon.

 - Experiment with different bucket setups and creative techniques to enhance your bucket drumming experience.

 - Bucket drumming is a fun and expressive style of percussion that’s easily portable and perfect for self-expression and street performances.

 How to play bucket drums?

-If you play the drums or percussion, shifting to bucket drumming is just a new physical approach to playing beats that you already know.
-The basics are straightforward – the center of the bucket produces a deep note similar to the kick drum and the rim of the bucket will play the role of a snare.
+If you play the drums or percussion, shifting to bucket drumming is just a new physical approach to playing beats you already know.
+The basics are straightforward – the center of the bucket produces a deep note similar to the kick drum, and the bucket’s rim will play the role of a snare.

 It would be better to approach bucket drumming with a percussion or military band mindset.
 Better yet, approach it like bucket drumming – the best of both worlds.
 Check out the video above of the 10 most common beats used in bucket drumming to get started with some easy but impressive grooves.

 Bucket drummers often use a 4 or 5-gallon bucket (approx. 15 liters) that is available at the hardware section of Home Depot or Walmart.